Poetry Out Loud Competition

 Contest Format/CriteriaThe school level contest will consist of oral recitations of two memorized poems.
 The poems must be selected from from the annual online or printed POL anthology.
 The anthology is published in September each year and contains approximately 600 classic and contemporary poems.Contestants are not permitted to wear costumes or use props, notes, or visual aids.Contestants are evaluated on overall performance, physical presence, voice and articulation, dramatic appropriateness, evidence of understanding and accuracy.
 Descriptions of these elements are found in the contest’s Evaluation Criteria.
 Accuracy is further judged on “minor” and “major” details such as skipping, missing, or inadvertently changing a word.
 Contestants can review the accuracy score sheet for a further understanding of these criteria.

 The Compass school-level, high school winner will advance to the regional competition held in Manassas, VA, on January 23, 2020, at 1:00 pm at the Center for the Arts of Greater Manassas and Prince William County.
 If the first place school winner is unable to attend, the second place winner will be invited to participate, and so on.
 The school winner will be expected to recite two poems at the regional competition.
 Prize money is offered at the state and national contest levels.

-Poetry Out Loud contestants can review the Teaching Resources or Teacher’s Guide for tips on the contest.
+Poetry Out Loud contestants can review the Teacher’s Guide or Lesson Plans for tips on the contest.
 For more tips and inspiration, contestants can also watch videos of past winners or listen to audio clips of famous personalities reciting poems.